 In Aboriginal cultures, both women and men play the hand drum and the water drum.
 However, the big drum – which is also called the grandmother or grandfather drum by the Plains cultures with whom it originated – is generally not played by women.
 This is because the big drum is said to have been brought to humankind by a woman, to help men stay connected to the Earth.
 As such, women stand around the drum as the men play, singing if they choose, but always watching to make sure that the men are treating the drum with care and respect.
 This is a position of power that is often greatly misunderstood.

-Aboriginal people do not conceive of “the environment” as a discrete entity.
+Indigenous peoples do not conceive of “the environment” as a discrete entity.
 The environment is part of the web of creation, and humans are one strand in that web (see Interconnectedness).
 The idea that humans are related to everything else in creation leads to accountability.
 Accountability leads to personal responsibility.
 This responsibility ensures the survival of indigenous cultures, which were – and sometimes still are – dependent on the land.
-Examples of environmental degradation or over-exploitation by Aboriginal peoples (such as Easter Island) were almost always linked to the oppression and devastation of indigenous cultures by European slave raiding, colonialism, or the introduction of European disease.
-Sometimes over-exploitation was caused by ecological changes that created tremendous upheavals within Aboriginal social systems.
+Examples of environmental degradation or over-exploitation by Indigenous peoples (such as Easter Island) were almost always linked to the oppression and devastation of indigenous cultures by European slave raiding, colonialism, or the introduction of European disease.
+Sometimes over-exploitation was caused by ecological changes that created tremendous upheavals within Indigenous social systems.

-When discussing Aboriginal concepts about the environment, one must consider the following:
+When discussing Indigenous concepts about the environment, one must consider the following:

 - In most Aboriginal languages, there are no animate-inanimate comparisons between things: animals have souls that are equal to humans, rocks have souls, trees have souls.

-- Aboriginal cultures emphasize a close relationship with nature, as opposed to control over the natural world.
+- Indigenous cultures emphasize a close relationship with nature, as opposed to control over the natural world.

-- Aboriginal people managed forests with fire and hybridized and irrigated agricultural crops, which meant that their actions did have an impact on the environment – but these activities were done within a sustainable model that emphasized responsibility and relationships.
+- Indigenous peoples managed forests with fire and hybridized and irrigated agricultural crops, which meant that their actions did have an impact on the environment – but these activities were done within a sustainable model that emphasized responsibility and relationships.

 Many people believe that feeling oneness with the Earth is only possible in a rural or bush setting, when in fact it is possible in any setting, even an urban one (underneath the concrete, the land is still alive; falcons and coyotes live in downtown Toronto).
-Aboriginal ways of knowing are primarily experiential, and Aboriginal peoples see the web of creation everywhere.
+Indigenous ways of knowing are primarily experiential, and Indigenous peoples see the web of creation everywhere.

 Place: Land & Identity

-For Aboriginal peoples, land plays a role in symbolic identity and in creating the everyday interrelatedness that forms the basis of Aboriginal values and beliefs.
-Prior to colonization, Aboriginal peoples gained their core identity from the place where they originated.
-During creation, spirit beings travelled over the land creating the natural environment; these markers remain as rocks, rivers, and places on the land where specific cultural activities take place.
+For Indigenous peoples, land plays a role in symbolic identity and in creating the everyday interrelatedness that forms the basis of Aboriginal values and beliefs.
+Prior to colonization, Indigenous peoples gained identity from the land.
+During creation, spirit beings created the natural environment; today, certain markers remain as rocks, rivers, and places on the land where specific cultural activities take place.
 The land, therefore, also forms the basis for Aboriginal oral narrative, as stories relating to these landmarks – and of migration to new landscapes with new landmarks – create and sustain identity and connection to place.
 Prior to colonization, Aboriginal peoples learned from childhood the history and spiritual significance of each feature of the landscape.
 Memory was embedded in the land and in the observation of the transformations of landmarks within the territory.

 The land once ensured self-sufficient living in terms of providing food, clothing, shelter, medicine, and connections to the oral narratives that conferred identity.
 The creation of reserves, the forced relocation of some communities, and the marginalization and displacement of other groups has had devastating effects on Aboriginal cultures because Aboriginal peoples can no longer be self-sufficient, proud, or purposeful.
 Most are not able to provide adequately for their families, as environmental degradation has resulted in Aboriginal peoples being unable to hunt, fish, or gather.
 The loss of land and relocation to reserves has meant the loss of traditional social, economic, and other culture-bound systems.
 The contemporary situations in many Aboriginal communities stem from this dispossession from the land and subsequent rupture of oral narrative – not from an innate inability to function as self-sufficient societies.

-Although Aboriginal peoples have not yet achieved political decolonization – and, as Cree judge Mary Ellen Turpel-Lafond says, “cultural decolonization is now nearly impossible” – they still need to be understood as self-determining.
+Although Aboriginal peoples have not yet achieved political decolonization, they still need to be understood as self-determining.
 Prior to contact, Aboriginal peoples in Canada were sovereign nations, and were recognized as self-governing in various treaties and in the Royal Proclamation of 1763.
-Today, many people believe that Aboriginal peoples worldwide should be entitled to choose their own forms of government within existing states as a way to re-establish traditional forms of governance.
+Today, many people believe that Indigenous peoples worldwide should be entitled to choose their own forms of government within existing states as a way to re-establish traditional forms of governance.
 Aboriginal peoples in Canada want the same rights and freedoms enjoyed by all Canadians, but they also want to maintain their distinct cultural identities and determine their own political status.

 Self-determination for both on-reserve and urban Aboriginal peoples will require Aboriginal people to work together to govern themselves, run their daily affairs, and engage in long-term planning in areas such as land management.
 That doesn’t mean delivering programs designed by someone else – it means designing programs for themselves.
 This will require a social cohesiveness that does not currently exist due to the intergenerational trauma that has been created as a result of colonization.
 Self-determination will require a return to traditional ways of being that stress respect, responsibility, reciprocity, and relationships.
 Self-determination will also require programs and resources to assist Aboriginal peoples in rebuilding their self-governing and decision-making capacities – and that will cost money.
 Many Canadians will see that as continued dependence, but in fact, the investment will lead to greater self-determination and a gradual return to self-sufficiency.Aboriginal rights are older than Canada.
 The right to be autonomous and self-governing is acknowledged and protected by the Canadian Constitution.